 Gloss Over or Overlook Shortcomings or Failures of the Founding Fathers

-For crying out loud, this gets annoying when people think that the Principle Approach® idolizes or elevates the Founding Fathers.
+It’s common for individuals who aren’t trained in the Biblical-Principle Approach to think that The Principle Approach® idolizes or elevates the Founding Fathers.
 Of course they were sinful.
 After all, they were human like the people in the Bible and like you and me.
-To be sure, a Principle Approach® education does not teach that the Founding Fathers were perfect individuals.
+To be sure, a The Principle Approach® education does not teach that the Founding Fathers were perfect individuals.

 For instance, one way of how we study about the Founding Fathers (or any other Key Individuals for that matter) is to use a T-Chart.
 And on this T-Chart we label one side “Internal Qualities” and one side “External Qualities.”
 So, as we read about individuals, we take note of the “good” and the “bad” of each person.
 Also, we look at the cause-to-effect that the internal and external qualities have.